Which platforms let in-house legal build conditional approval workflows for contracts based on value or risk?

 Frequently Asked Questions

-How does conditional approval by contract value work?
+How do conditional approvals based on contract value actually work?

-Do I need an IT team to build these risk-based workflows?
+Do I need IT support to set up risk-based approval workflows?

 Conclusion